 Ingredients and Substitutions

-To ensure that this recipe is allergen-friendly, I am using a couple of substitutions in place of egg and butter.
+To ensure this recipe is allergen-friendly, I am using several substitutions in place of egg and dairy.
 Not vegan but still want to make this cake?
-Check out my ingredient substitutions to see how you can swap out ingredients to suit your own dietary requirements and my FAQ for more recipe info.
+Check out my ingredient substitutions to see how you can swap out ingredients to suit your specific dietary requirements and my FAQ for more recipe details.

 Dry Ingredients

-All Purpose Flour: I am using all purpose flour (also known as plain flour) in this cake as it helps to create a slightly more dense structure that will hold up well against the blueberries.
-To make this gluten free, I recommend using a gluten free flour alternative such as Bob’s Red Mill 1-to1 Baking Blend or Otto’s Cassava Flour.
+All-Purpose Flour: This flour (also known as plain flour) creates a slightly dense texture that holds up well against blueberries.
+For a gluten-free version, I recommend using a gluten-free flour blend such as Bob’s Red Mill 1-to1 or Otto’s Cassava Flour.

-Almond Flour: The addition of almond flour helps add to both the flavour and the texture of the cake.
+Almond Flour: Adds the flavour and the texture of the cake.
 Almonds are a key component of this cake so I do not suggest removing this ingredient from the cake.
+Check out my other cake recipes if you can not tolerate almonds.

 Baking Powder and Salt: Baking powder helps the cake rise.
 Remember that baking powder adds PUFF to a recipe which is exactly what we want here.
-Salt is added to cut back on the sweetness, and also to enhance the flavours.
+Salt balances the sweetness and enhances the flavours.

 Sugar: I’m using white sugar in the cake batter.
 If you want a slightly caramelly undertone, you could sub with golden or light brown sugar.
 You can also substitute with coconut sugar.
-For the topping, I prefer to use turbinado sugar.
+For the topping, I prefer to use turbinado sugar for a delightful crunch.
 If you can not find turbinado sugar, you can substitute it with any coarse brown sugar.
-The coarseness creates a nice crunch on the top of the cake.

 Almonds: Sliced almonds are used to decorate the top of the cake and add an extra crunch.